JeschkeLab/DeerLab/docsrc/source/installation.rst

 Installation failed
 --------------------

-Under certain cirucumstances the installation following some of the methods described above may fail due to secific technical reasons.
+Under certain circumstances the installation using some of the methods described above may fail due to specific technical reasons.
 This is a selection of some of the known issues that may arise during installation of DeerLab along with instructions to solve them.